 The Arapahoe Library District entrusts the selection, evaluation and removal of materials in its collection to designated staff members.
-It is understood that such trust is a specific delegation of authority from the Library Director, who retains ultimate responsibility to the Board of Trustees for the overall operation of the Library District.
+It is understood that such trust is a specific delegation of authority from the Library Executive Director, who retains ultimate responsibility to the Board of Trustees for the overall operation of the Library District.

-The Arapahoe Library District regards its collection as one shared collection, distributed among various library facilities and developed to meet the educational, recreational, cultural, and informational needs of the Library District community.
+The Arapahoe Library District regards its collection as one shared collection, distributed among various library and community facilities and developed to meet the educational, recreational, cultural, and informational needs of the Library District community.
 These needs are determined by circulation statistics, community demographics information, surveys, patron requests, and by professional judgment based on events and trends within the community.

 - Materials are generally purchased from mainstream publishers and distributors.
 Exceptions are made when demand and other selection criteria warrant.

 - The Library District collection provides materials reflecting a variety of viewpoints, as availability allows.
 The Arapahoe Library District supports free and open access to information and ideas as stated in the Library Bill of Rights, the Freedom to Read, and the Freedom to View policies of the American Library Association.

 - Patrons and authors can suggest titles to be purchased for the collection and suggestions are evaluated according to the same criteria included in the selection guidelines.

 - The Arapahoe Library District does not add donated items to the circulating collection.
 Donated items are received and evaluated by The Friends of Arapahoe Libraries (refer to Gifts of Money, Books and Non-Print Materials Policy).